Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-We are now going to describe a new separator-based algorithm for cubic \mcsp, which is faster than the algorithm given by Scott and Sorkin in \cite{ScottS07}.
+\end{description} We will now describe a new separator-based algorithm for cubic \mcsp, outperforming the algorithm given by Scott and Sorkin in \cite{ScottS07}.
 Using it as a subroutine in the algorithm for general instances by Scott and Sorkin \cite{ScottS07} also gives a faster running time for \mcsp on arbitrary graphs.